ammar-tanwar/bloglearnbay/posts/how-darwin-platform-can-ease-ai-related-difficulties-an-invention-by-linkedin.md

 Any company that does not understand the role of AI in today's business and marketing is under red alert.

-For companies that are on a quick plan of AI implementation but not ready with the AI- infrastructure, the Linkedin DARWIN platform can be the game changer.
+For companies that are on a quick plan of AI implementation but not ready with the AI-infrastructure, the Linkedin DARWIN platform can be the game changer.
 This tool will make building an ML pipeline and a data catalog simple and uniform.
 DARWIN enables the shift from isolated tools installed on your desktop to an AI-driven workspace.

 Using this platform, users can build machine learning pipelines, metric authoring, and data catalogs in one place.
 The idea was to move users away from standalone programs, which can be inconvenient when they need to be installed on many machines and handle additional software. **The Darwin DS and AI workbench tools are more collaborative and less restrictive.**